 The Santander form stands out as being a particularly poor performer in this test.
 Digging deeper into this, a large part of this is probably due to how Santander handles situations where people make mistakes in the data they enter.

-If you make an mistake when entering any of your contact details, the form does not let you know if there are any formatting issues immediately.
+If you make a mistake when entering any of your contact details, the form does not let you know if there are any formatting issues immediately.
 It waits until you try to submit the form, and then the following messages and indications appear:

-At the top of the page, a vague instructional message asks you to look out for red asterisks in the form, but does say where the user has made a message.
+At the top of the page, a vague instructional message asks you to look out for red asterisks in the form, but does not say where the user has made a message.
 Then when you scroll down:

 The asterisks are there, but with no help text or useful information about why the information provided failed validation.
 Good error messages provide guidance on how to fix errors rather than simply pointing them out.

 If we look at the scanpath of a user who had errors in their form, we can see how broad it is and how arduous their search had to be to complete the form: